w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 is rushing to be backed into R2 in 6 seconds, there are less than 6 seconds (~ 0.5 - 1 seconds) to
 fill it.
 In this scenario, P2 is filled up to 70%.
 After the inclusion of P2 into R3, Parablock 3 (P3) will be generated, filled to 50%, and backed into R4 in 6 seconds.
-After 24 seconds, two parablocks, P1 and P2, have been included in the relay chain.
+After 24 seconds, two parablocks, P1 and P2, have been included in the relay chain, and P3 has been backed.

 The parablock generation and backing are bound together within a six-second window that limits the amount of data a collator can add to each parablock.
 Essentially, a parablock is limited to the